nshou/deepstrings/README.md

 ${PIN_ROOT}/pin -t obj-intel64/deepstrings.so -- /bin/echo hello
 ```

-The output file `deepstrings.out` is created in the same directory.
+This will generate `deepstrings.out` in the same directory.

 ## License